utkuonursahin/utkuonursahin/README.md

 # Hi there 👋, I'm Utku
-## **Fullstack Web Developer | CS Student**
+## **Fullstack Software Engineer | Senior CS Student**

-• Enthusiastic web developer skilled in both front-end and back-end development.
+• Enthusiastic software developer skilled in both front-end and back-end development.

 • With a solid understanding of both frontend and backend application principles, flexible to work with various technologies.